Living with water: March – May 2019

 On Thursday morning, the group arrived, cheerily saying ‘Hello Veronica’ as they came in the gallery door.
 “Oh this is nice”, “very interesting”, “cor”, “wow” Lots of appreciative words and sounds.
 Lots of smiles.
 They flock to Richard Long’s Great Ouse Mud Drawing, made for the gallery’s opening in 2016, and marvel at the delicate patterns of mud.
 They love the fact he threw it at the wall.
 I tell them what he said, that it is made as much by nature as by the artist.

-The following week’s session takes place at the Forward Day Centre where we have planned to play with water.
+At the Forward Day Centre we planned to play with water.
 Bowls are prepared and members of the group are detailed to bring supplies of water to fill them.
-To begin with we all play around with water, then we decide to conduct some experiments - we call them scientific - none of us are scientists but we try to imagine, that if we come up with a proposal, a method, an organised way of testing it and then a result - that is enough science for us.
+To begin with we all play around with water, then we decide to conduct some experiments – we call them scientific – none of us are scientists but we try to imagine, that if we come up with a proposal, a method, an organised way of testing it and then a result – that is enough science for us.

 In fact it turns out well.
 We come up with six experimental activities to test how the water behaves with our different containers.
 Each one becomes a challenge.